Fractions in Pharmacy Tech Math

 Fractions are used in basic Pharmacy Tech Math and should be memorized in preparation for the .
 PTCB and ExCPT exams.
 Here is a brief review of rules regarding fractions

-✓ No necessary. common denominator ✓ Just multiply straight across. ✓ Then reduce / factor it into lowest possible terms.
+Multiply fractions: ✓ No common denominator necessary. ✓ Just multiply straight across. ✓ Then reduce / factor it into lowest possible terms.
 Video Tutorial

-✓ Just FLIP over the second fraction. ✓ Then simply treat it as a multiplication problem. ✓ No necessary. common denominator ✓ Just multiply straight across. ✓ Then reduce / factor it into lowest possible terms.
+Division of fractions: ✓ Just FLIP over the second fraction. ✓ Then simply treat it as a multiplication problem. ✓ No common denominator necessary. ✓ Just multiply straight across. ✓ Then reduce / factor it into lowest possible terms.

 ✓ Reduce the fraction answer: = 3 Video Tutorial